 Mark's first real job was working for Donald Henry or Highland Thistle Farm in Canterbury, CT.
 This is a certified organic farm where Mark learned many details a philosophies about sustainable practices and caring for farmland through wholistic management.
 Later, Mark worked in the greenhouses and fields of Hart's Greenhouses in Canterbury, CT.
 Dave and Joyce Hart were role models of running an successful farm business; and their success remain with Mark as inspiration to this day.

 Mark and Naomi have have been together since high school.
-They both pursued careers as middle school educators in special education and mathematics, respectively.
+They both pursued careers as educators.
+Mark has been a middle school and high school math teacher who's also certified in special education.
+Naomi has been both a special education teacher and administrator, working with students in pre-k through grade 12.
 We started working the land for our own garden back in 2008, when we moved to Marvin Road.
-In the spring of 2013, Mark's cousin David Wasnewski tilled up the first market garden, and in the fall we started our first trial CSA.
+It was a blank canvas for us to explore.
+As our children were born, we planted dozens of orchard trees to mark their birth years.
+In the spring of 2013, Mark's cousin David Wasnewski tilled up the first market garden, and in the fall we started our first CSA.
 We made enough money to cover our expenses for the year, and were encouraged to keep at it.
-Since then, we've offered CSA shares for the spring, summer, and fall seasons.
+We offered CSA shares for the spring, summer, and fall seasons.

-In 2016, we started using this site as a way to improve the marketing of our products and services.
-In 2018 we started teaching classes on the farm and visiting clubs and libraries.
-We also started building chicken coops as a way to pivot away from producing and focus on supporting families.
+In 2016, we started using this website as a way to improve the marketing of our products and services.
+In 2017, we had a health issue pop up that made us change the direction of our farm from growing produce toward teaching about sustainable practices & spending more time as family.
+In 2018 we started teaching classes on the farm and visiting garden clubs and libraries.
+We also started building chicken coops as a way to pivot away from producing and focus on supporting local families with their homesteads.

 We are keeping our future open.
-However, we've started offering classes and to transform this homestead into an agricultural education center for home gardeners, homesteaders, children/families, and market gardeners.
-In 2020, we started offering our classes online in order to reach more people and continue to spread what we’ve learned.
-We hope to continue to do virtual programs around the world.
+However, have transformed this homestead into an agricultural education center for home gardeners, homesteaders, children/families, and market gardeners.
+In 2020, we started offering our classes online in order to reach more people and continue to spread what we’ve learned, and in 2021 we made a shift to On-Demand recorded classes.
+This has helped us make connections with families all across the USA and in other countries.
+It's been rewarding to get support from people from so far away, but to also answer their follow up questions and see pictures/videos of their own projects inspired by our lessons.

 Feel free to contact Mark Gostkiewicz in one of these ways.